hlmeS/itm387k/index.md

 #### 3. PowerView

-PowerView allows us to create our executive dashboards wihtin Excel.
+PowerView allows us to create our executive dashboards within Excel.
 If you cannot find PowerView in your Excel Toolbar Ribbon, you will need to customize your Ribbon using [these instructions](https://goo.gl/YXCH52).

 Building the view is mostly like PowerBI Desktop.
 You can select the fields of interest on the right, add filters, and then style your graphs using the `DESIGN` and `LAYOUT` tabs.